 OTEE, makers of the

-3D game development engine, are sponsoring
+Unity 3D game development engine, are sponsoring

-with the top prizes a license for Unity 2.0 and $2000 in cash.
+a development contest with the top prizes a license for Unity 2.0 and $2000 in cash.

 Unity is a 3D game and simulation creation engine that lets users create very sophisticated games and 3D simulations — everything from students’ ballistics modeling for physics class to commercial action games.
 It’s been used to make Gooball by Ambrosia Software, for example, as well as Big Bang Brain Games and Tiki Magic Mini Golf by Freeverse Software.